ivanfurac/Alignment-free-sequence-comparision/README.md

 pip install -r requirements.txt
 ```

-If you're interested in more details, in the directory `/paper` you can find two text files where previously mentioned alignment-free methods are explained and compared based on their performance.
+If you're interested in more details, in the directory `/paper` you can find two text files where previously mentioned alignment-free methods are explained in detail and compared based on their performance.